Minnesota attractions are visited by thousands every year and are likely to be the popular tourists attractions you will want to explore as well.

 Or you might want to get off the beaten path and discover little known attractions that most never see.
 The "all encompassing" attraction in Minnesota is the beautiful setting in which all of our other attractions are located.

 The lovely, and plentiful, lakes, winding rivers, dense forests, prairieland, bluff country and rolling farmland offer a diverse experience for travelers.
-Read reviews about what others choose as their favorite Minnesota attractions.

 Most of the inquiries we get are from people who say something like, "when I visit Minnesota what are the attractions I should not miss?"
 Our answer is that it depends on how many days you have to explore and what types of activity you enjoy.